tailscale/terms-and-conditions/terms/index.md

         Tailscale Solution.

-    8.3.  *Changes to the Fees.* Tailscale reserves the right to change the Fees and institute new charges before a Renewal Term;
-        provided, that Tailscale has given at least 30 days' notice thereof to Customer.
+    8.3.  *Changes to the Fees.* Tailscale reserves the right to change the Fees and institute new charges before a Renewal Term (as defined below); provided, that Tailscale has given at least 30 days' notice thereof to Customer.

     8.4.  *Late Payment.* Without limiting Tailscale's other rights and remedies, if Customer does not pay any amount when due, then